 SPECIFICATIONRF Bridge 3 MHz to 300 MHz

 The price of the RF Bridge FLEXI-BOX is dependant on the connectors required.
-To find the price for your connector preference or to make a purchase, select your connector requirements in the boxes beside the photograph below and then select "Add to Cart".
+To find the price for your connector preference or to make a purchase, select your connector requirements in the boxes beside the photograph above and then select "Add to Cart".

 The RF Bridge is built in an Original size FLEXI-BOX on a dedicated PCB.
 The connectors can be selected from BNC, N, SMA and TNC.
 The bridge is a 50Ω device and has an Input, Output and a Coupled Output.
 The bridge is intended as a measurement aid and is also part of the "Standing Wave Kit".
 We can build and test these at Chemandy with an insertion loss of 0.5 dB ± 0.4 dB, coupling 16.5 dB ± 1.0 dB and directivity better than 30 dB from 3 MHz to 300 MHz.
 See figures 1&2.